telosnetwork/telos-docs/docs/overview/technical-features.md

 ## WebAssembly C++ Compilation

 Telos uses C++ as the smart contract programming language.
 If you are a C++ developer, you do not need to learn a new programming language to understand Smart Contract APIs and how Telos supports smart contract development through C++ classes and structures.
-With your existing C++ programming capabilities, you can onboard Telos development faster and be able to program Telos smart contracts using specific EOSIO canonical C++ code constructs and Smart Contract APIs in no time.
+With your existing C++ programming capabilities, you can onboard Telos development faster and be able to program Telos smart contracts using specific Leap canonical C++ code constructs and Smart Contract APIs in no time.

 On top of the Telos core layer, a WebAssembly (Wasm) virtual machine, `EOS VM`, executes smart contract code, and it is designed from the ground up for the high demands of blockchain applications which require far more from a WebAssembly engine than those designed for web browsers or standards development.&#x20;